3 Ways to Balance Brain Chemistry to Face Depression

 - Go out and meet people.

-3. To face depression, you should sleep adequately
+3. To balance your brain chemistry, you should get good sleep

 How to sleep better to take care of your brain health

-- Exercise in the afternoon, but never right before bed.
+- Exercise in the afternoon, but never before bed.